Growth of the Old Swiss Confederacy: Annexation of the Ticino and the Veltlin

 Some of the land and the town of Bellinzona were annexed by Uri in 1419 but lost again in 1422.
 In 1499 nearly one and a half centuries of Milanese rule in Bellinzona ended with the invasion of Milan by Louis XII of France.
-He captured the city and fearing an attack by the Swiss, fortified the Castelgrande with 1,000 troops.
+He captured the city and, fearing an attack by the Swiss, fortified the Castelgrande with 1,000 troops.
 Throughout the winter of 1499/1500 unrest in Bellinzona grew, until January when an armed revolt of the citizens of Bellinzona drove the French troops from the city.
-Following the capture and execution of Ludovico Sforza in April 1500 and seeking protection from France, Bellinzona joined the Swiss Confederation on April 14, 1500.
-Bellinzona would remain under the joint administration of Uri, Schwyz and Nidwalden until the creation of the Helvetic Republic after the Napoleonic invasion of Switzerland in 1798.
+Following the capture and execution of Ludovico Sforza in April 1500 and seeking protection from France, Bellinzona joined the Swiss Confederation on 14 April 1500.
+Bellinzona would remain under the joint administration of Uri, Schwyz and Nidwalden until the creation of the Helvetic Republic after the French invasion of Switzerland in 1798.

-Between 1433 and 1438 the Duke of Milan, Aloisio Sanseverino sat as a feudal lord over Lugano.
+Between 1433 and 1438 the Duke of Milan, Aloisio Sanseverino, sat as a feudal lord over Lugano.
 Under the reign of his heirs in the following decades rebellions and riots broke out, which lasted until the French invasion of 1499.